 10This section is reprinted, with adaptations, from Callahan Consulting for the Arts, a Washington-based consulting firm that has provided extensive training services for the Association of Performing Arts Presenters, in conjunction with Innovation Network, on the art of evaluation and has written on the topic.
-See "The Art of Evaluation: Transforming the Research Process into a Creative Journey," Dance/USA Journal, Winter/Spring 1999; "The Art of Evaluation, Part II: Transforming the Research Process into a Creative Journey," Dance/USA Journal, Spring, 1999; "The Art of Evaluation, Part III: Transforming the Research Process into a Creative Journey," Dance/USA Journal, Summer 1999.
+See "The Art of Evaluation: Transforming the Research Process into a Creative Journey," Dance/USA Journal, Winter/Spring 1999; "The Art of Evaluation, Part II: Transforming the Research Process into a Creative Journey," Dance/USA Journal, Spring, 1999; "The Art of Evaluation, Part III: Transforming the Research Process into a Creative Journey," Dance/USA Journal, Spring, 1999; "The Art of Evaluation, Part III: Transforming the Research Process into a Creative Journey," Dance/USA Journal, Spring, 1999; "The Art of Evaluation, Part III: Transforming the Research Process into a Creative Journey," Dance/USA Journal, Spring, 1999; "The Art of Evaluation, Part III: Transforming the Research Process into a Creative Journey," Dance/USA Journal, Summer 1999.